-Your listening selection will be valid for 'casual' audio streaming (Web listening), the separate AoIP-streaming utility, and the rear-panel analog and AES-digital program line outputs.
-In other words, whatever station you tune will be heard on all audio monitor functions.
+NOTE: Selected programming will be the same for 'casual' Weblistening audio streaming (HTTP and UDP), the separate AoIPstreaming utility, and the rear-panel analog and AES-digital program line outputs.
+Whatever listening choice you make will be heard on all audio monitor functions.